mojohaus/jaxb2-maven-plugin/src/site/markdown/example_schemagen_basic.md

 **Note**: `schemagen` does not accept a mix of source and bytecode arguments as "java files".
 While the jaxb2-maven-plugin ensures that any sources added to the schemagen goals adheres to the criteria defined in the table above, it would lead too far to let the plugin validate that the user does not supply a mix of java source and bytecode files as arguments.
+If you would like to operate on bytecode files only, the plugin configuration must remove the sourcePath from the paths where it looks for jaxb sources.

+**Note**: `schemagen` can only insert documentation annotations when run against java source code files - not bytecode files.

 **Note**: The `SchemaGen` tool internally converts File paths to URIs and back, which means that exceptions occur when paths to your maven project contains whitespace.
 The current workaround is to avoid